pypa/pip/docs/configuration.rst

 * On Unix and Mac OS X the configuration file is: :file:`$HOME/.pip/pip.conf`
 * On Windows, the configuration file is: :file:`%HOME%\\pip\\pip.ini`

-pip also supports global configuration files for all users at the following locations:
+pip also supports system-wide configuration files at the following locations:

 * On Unix and Mac OS X the configuration file is: :file:`/etc/pip.conf`
-* On Windows, the configuration file is: :file:`%ALLUSERSPROFILE$\\Application Data\\pip\\pip.ini`
+* On Windows, the configuration file is: :file:`%ALLUSERSPROFILE%\\Application Data\\pip\\pip.ini`

 You can set a custom path location for the config file using the environment variable ``PIP_CONFIG_FILE``.